 Who pays for CHSP services?

-The Australian Government funds CHSP service providers so they can deliver services to you however consumers are expected to pay a contribution for activates and services (where possible).
-There may be a small fee for some services which will be outlined in the monthly client calendar.
+The Australian Government funds CHSP service providers so they can deliver services to you, however; clients are required to pay a contribution for activities and services.